bytecod3/MusiQ-Player/README.md

 An MP3 player clone built on ESP32

 ### Motivation
-To replicate a simpler and/or close-to version of the commom MP3 player already in the market using readily available hardware.
+To replicate a simpler and/or close-to version of the common MP3 player already in the market using readily available hardware.
 To implement a Finite State Machine on an electronic consumer product

 ### State Diagram